hu-mre/mhd-simulation/README.md

 (3) snrlw3_rline.95
 This code computes the SNR and the peak-to-peak linewidth of the reconstructed spectrum.
-When this program runs, the SNR of the first-derivative spectrum given to the program noisecheck3 should be given again.
+When this program runs, the SNR of the first-derivative spectrum given to the program noisecheck3 should be used again.

 Output:
 ./gradput/snrlw2.csv (SNR and the peak-to-peak linewidth as a function of filter passband)